Seemor

 At lunch, this compact vegan spot hums with cheerful, busy energy.
 Lines form, trays glide, and bowls land at the small terrace where people watch Rue Bourdaloue stream by.
 One diner summed it up: perfect for a light lunch with standout plantains and a zingy green dressing.
 Service is generally kind, though warmth can dip when the rush hits.
 The cooking leans creative plant-based rather than austere health food.
 Bowls mix sticky rice or grains with tofu karaage, amba, saté mushrooms, tahini, and seasonal vegetables, delivering variety and color more than heavy spice.
 It suits anyone craving fresh, modern flavors without fuss; occasional reviews flag blandness or dryness at peak times, but repeat customers keep coming back for the rotating combinations.
 Families do fine here if kids like simple carbs and mild flavors.
 The polenta bowl and sticky rice with tofu are kid-accessible, plus chia pudding for dessert.
 There is no kids menu, seating is tight, and everything runs via the counter, so plan for off-peak if you need a calmer setup.

-What to Order
+What to order

 Location Insights

-Area: Central, lively Right Bank district with offices, boutiques, and theaters; lunchtime business crowd and locals.
+Area vibe: Central, lively Right Bank district with offices, boutiques, and theaters; lunchtime business crowd and locals.

 Safety: Generally safe, busy streets with steady foot traffic and good lighting.

-Nearby: Near Trinité and Notre-Dame-de-Lorette; metro access, shops, and workplaces drive lunch rush.
+What's nearby: Near Trinité and Notre-Dame-de-Lorette; metro access, shops, and workplaces drive lunch rush.

 Opening Hours

-Monday11:30–15:00 Tuesday11:30–15:00 Wednesday11:30–15:00 Thursday11:30–15:00 Friday11:30–15:00 Saturday11:30–15:00 Sunday11:30–15:00
+Sunday11:30–15:00 Monday11:30–15:00 Tuesday11:30–15:00 Wednesday11:30–15:00 Thursday11:30–15:00 Friday11:30–15:00 Saturday11:30–15:00